Can a Law Firm Be a Corporation? Key Legal Options

 You must also maintain your corporation by holding regular meetings.
 Additionally, you must keep ongoing financial records.
 If you fail to adhere to the rules for a corporation, you will not be able to take advantage of the benefits and liability protections afforded by a corporate structure.

-If you need help with incorporating a law firm, you can post your legal need on UpCounsel's marketplace.
+If you need help with can a law firm be a corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.